brucou/react-state-driven/README.md

 (`componentWillUnmount` lifecycle method)

 # Tips and gotchas
+- If the configured state machine library has an initial event, it can be passed using a behavior subject (subject with an initial value).
+In that case, the `preprocessor` must be configured to handle that initial event.
+Cf. examples
 - The distinction between command handler types is made on the number of arguments passed to the command handler.
 - most of the time `preprocessor` will just change the name of the event.
 You can